 In addition, gene editing technology is subject to public debate and heightened regulatory scrutiny due to ethical concerns relating to the application of gene editing technology to human embryos or the human germline.
 For example, academic scientists in several countries, including the United States, have reported on their attempts to edit the gene of human embryos as part of basic research.
 In addition, in November 2018, Dr. Jiankui He, a Chinese biophysics researcher who was an associate professor in the Department of Biology of the Southern University of Science and Technology in Shenzhen, China, reportedly claimed he had created the first human genetically edited babies, twin girls.
 This claim, and another that Dr. He had helped create a second gene-edited pregnancy, was subsequently confirmed by Chinese authorities and was negatively received by the public, in particular those in the scientific community.
+News reports indicate that Dr. He was sentenced to three years in prison and fined \$430,000 in December 2019 by the Chinese government for illegal medical practice in connection with such activities.
 In the wake of the claim, the World Health Organization established a new advisory committee to create global governance and oversight standards for human gene editing.
+The Alliance for Regenerative Medicine also released principles for the use of gene editing in therapeutic applications endorsed by a number of companies that use gene editing technologies.